jorinvo/miniflux-todomvc/README.md

 ## Development

 - Make sure you have [node.js][node] installed.
-- Setup everything with `npm install`
+- Setup everything with `npm install`.
 - Use `npm start` for development.
 You can find the app at [localhost:3000][localhost].
 - To get a production version use 'npm run build'.
 - For testing use `npm test`
-or to keep running the tests on file changes use `npm run watch-tests`
+or to keep running the tests on file changes use `npm run watch-tests`.

 ## Contributing

 Let's help each other learning new things!

 Feel free to ask in the [issues][issues], if you have some question.

 If you can help me improve this example application open a [Pull Request][pr] or start a discussion in the [issues][issues].